alex-s4/learngit1/README.md

-# ABOUT
+# About this project

 Bat ka umabot dito?
-Walang meron dito
+Walang meron dito!
+Are u crazyyyyy?